rianders/docker-opensimulator/README.md

 - 'quit' comand to continue

-Use viewer to check the virtual world create by OpenSimulator
+Use viewer to check the virtual world create by OpenSimulator:

 (Imprudence)[http://wiki.kokuaviewer.org/wiki/Imprudence:Downloads]